JamesKehr/Add-DnsServerCustomResourceRecord/README.md

-# Add-DnsServerUnsupportedResourceRecord
+# Add-DnsServerCustomResourceRecord
-Adds unoffically supported resource records to Windows DNS Server.
+Adds resource records to Windows DNS Server that are not supported by the Windows UI, dnscmd, or PowerShell.

+This is not an official or supproted Microsoft script.
+You are welcome to submit an Issue if you run into trouble.

+The script and code come AS-IS with no warranty or guarantees.